ramyasathiya/exno1/README.md

 # Result
-          Thus,it read the given data and perform data cleaning and save the cleaned data to a file.
+         Thus the Data Cleaning Process and Detecting and Removal of Outliers is executed successfully.